amirjahantab/amirjahantab/README.md

 ## Hi there 👋

-I'm a junior data scientist, My expertise lies in using statistical analysis and machine learning techniques to solve complex business problems and drive data-driven decision making.
+I'm a junior data scientist, My expertise lies in using statistical analysis and machine learning techniques.

 # 🔭 Expertise
 * Python